Estimated Reading Time: 7 Minutes

 The annual Costa Rica property tax runs from the 1st of January until the 31st of December.
 You can pay the property tax quarterly.
 The percentage of the yearly property tax is 0,25%, as regulated by Law 7509.
 The correct way of calculating the Costa Rica property tax or impuesto sobre Los Bienes Inmuebles is to use the registered value of your property in the Municipality where the property is located and multiply this value by 0.25%.

-In most municipalities, you can request the annual amount in January and pay the whole year.
-Some will even give you a small discount for paying the entire year in advance.
+In most municipalities, you can request the annual amount in January and pay for the whole year.
+Some will even give you a small discount for paying the entire year in advance (like 2%).

 In Costa Rica, you will not get a notice from the government that your property tax is due like you do in many other countries.
 The law obliges you to know when to pay.

 Call your Municipality to find out how much you must pay, or go in person.
 Ask for el departamento de Bienes Inmuebles.
 They will need to know the property owner’s name (personal or corporate) or the property number or folio real.
 Unfortunately, few municipalities offer property tax information on their website.